 There are many kinds of sexually transmitted diseases and infections.
 And they are very common — more than half of all of us will get one at some time in our lives.

 The good news is we can protect ourselves and each other from STIs.
 Practicing safer sex allows you to reduce your risk of getting sexually transmitted infections.
 And if you've done anything that puts you at risk of infection, getting tested allows you to get any treatments you may need.
-Find out if you should get tested for HIV, chlamydia, or gonorrhea, three dangerous STIs, with The Check.

 We are here to help.
 The caring staff at your local Planned Parenthood health center can talk with you about STIs and help you get any testing or treatment you may need.